ernesto-elsaesser/mysheetmusic/README.md

 ...
 ```

+Notes and chords are notated as scale degrees (1-7).
+For rendering, the
+degrees are translated into the C major scale:

 ![](assets/vexflow.png)

+### Specification

-- Each row represents a bar, separated by empty lines
+- Each row represents a measure, separated by empty lines
-- A bar consists of a note line and one or more lyrics lines
+- A measure consists of a note line and one or more lyrics lines
 - The notes in the notes line are separated by spaces
 - Each note indicates (in order):
   - Pitch
   - Octave (optional)
   - Duration
   - Chord (optional)
-- The pitch is notated as degree relativ to the tonic of the (major) scale
+- The pitch is notated as degree relative to the tonic of the scale
   - In C major: `1`=C, `2`=D, `3`=E, `4`=F, `5`=G, `6`=A, `7`=B
 - The pitch can be modified by a `#` or a `b` (e.g. `4#`)
 - Pauses are notated as pitch `0`
-- The octave is notated as shift from "middle" (e.g. middle C)
+- The octave is notated as shift from the default octave (e.g. middle C)
   - each `,` after the pitch shifts the note one octave down
   - each `'` after the pitch shifts the note one octave down
 - The duration uses predefined symbols: